-The Company does not have a formal policy with regard to the consideration of diversity in identifying director nominees.
 In considering whether to recommend any candidate for inclusion in the Board's slate of recommended director nominees, including candidates recommended by stockholders, the Nominating and Governance Committee applies a number of criteria, including what is set forth in the Company's Corporate Governance Guidelines.
 The Guidelines provide that the Board will have a majority of directors who meet the criteria for independence required by the NYSE and that the Nominating and Governance Committee is responsible for reviewing with the Board the requisite skills and characteristics of new Board members, as well as the composition of the Board as a whole.
-This assessment includes consideration of members' and nominees' qualifications as independent, as well as relevant business experience (considering factors such as size, the particular industry, scope, complexity and international operations); attendance; time commitments; conflicts of interest; ability to contribute to the oversight and governance of the Company; as well as an ability to represent the balanced interests of stockholders as a whole, rather than those of any special interest group in the context of the needs of the Board.
+This assessment includes consideration of members' and nominees' qualifications as independent, as well as relevant business experience (considering factors such as size, the particular industry, scope, complexity and international operations); attendance; time commitments; conflicts of interest; ability to contribute to the oversight and governance of the Company; as well as an ability to represent the balanced interests of stockholders as a whole, rather than those of any special interest group in the context of the needs of the Board

 Nominees for Directorship are selected by the Nominating and Governance Committee.
-The Committee seeks nominees to recommend to the Board with a broad diversity of experience, professions, skills, geographic representation and backgrounds.
+The Committee seeks nominees with a broad diversity of experience, professions, skills, geographic representation and backgrounds.
 The Committee does not assign specific weights to particular criteria and no particular criterion is necessarily applicable to all prospective nominees.
-The Board believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of complimentary experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.
+The Board believes that the backgrounds and qualifications of the directors, considered as a group, should provide a significant composite mix of experience, knowledge and abilities that will allow the Board to fulfill its responsibilities.